loopandlearn/news/docs/edition/2024-09-18.md

 The `Democratic National Convention (DNC)` was held in Chicago, IL (United States) 19-22 August 2024.

-Loper and patient advocate Gail DeVore spoke at the `DNC` advocating for reduced insulin pricing for ALL in the US- not just those on Medicare.
+Looper and patient advocate Gail DeVore spoke at the `DNC` advocating for reduced insulin pricing for ALL in the US- not just those on Medicare.

 Thank you, Gail!